 Jan Holzenbecher:

-Graduate geographer Jan Holzenbecher brings extensive knowledge of climate protection consulting, material flow management, renewable energies and the development of climate protection concepts from his previous career.
+Graduate geographer Jan Holzenbecher brings extensive knowledge from his previous career in climate protection consulting, material flow management, renewable energies and the development of climate protection concepts.
 During his time at the "merkWATT" office, he was one of the "fathers" of the climate protection concept launched by the city of Salzgitter in 2013.
 Jan Holzenbecher has been responsible for its implementation and further development since 2015.

 Katharina Migyu: